ulfbou/ZentientFramework/docs/index.md

-# Zentient.Abstractions API Documentation
+# Zentient.Abstractions Documentation

-Welcome to the Zentient.Abstractions API documentation.
-This comprehensive library provides the foundational abstractions for the Zentient Framework 3.0.
+Welcome to the comprehensive documentation for Zentient.Abstractions 3.0 - the foundational library enabling enterprise-grade .NET applications through the Zentient Framework.

 ## 🏗️ Four-Pillar Architecture